No Doctor Referral Needed. Contact us for a FREE consultation.

 Elev8MD is Charlotte’s leading ketamine clinic and holistic health & wellness center.
 We offer ketamine treatment for depression, major depressive disorder, postpartum depression, PTSD, and chronic pain from conditions such as cancer, neuropathy, fibromyalgia, and persistent back and joint pain.

-Unlike other ketamine clinics in Charlotte, NC, Elev8MD Wellness Center is owned and operated by a highly experienced, board-certified anesthesiologist who uses state-of-the-art equipment to maximize comfort and ensure patient safety during ketamine treatments.
+Unlike other ketamine clinics in Charlotte, NC, Elev8MD Wellness Center is owned and operated by a highly experienced, licensed anesthesiologist who uses state-of-the-art equipment to maximize comfort and ensure patient safety during ketamine treatments.

 No Doctor Referral Needed.
 Contact us for a FREE consultation.